wxsd-sales/kiosk-controls/README.md

 # Kiosk Controls
-This is a Kiosk Mode control macro which lets you select between differen preconfigure URLs and also enable Kiosk mode for the device.
-Additional, it allows you to exit Kiosk mode in two ways.
+This is a Kiosk control macro which enables a user to select between different preconfigured URLs and toggle Kiosk mode on a Webex Device needing admin access.
+This is useful in situations where an admin would like to delegate the selection of Kiosk Web Apps to local staff.

 ## Open the Kiosk Control panel
 ![image](https://user-images.githubusercontent.com/21026209/165599603-615b9053-adff-4a81-850d-d63ec538ff06.png)